-Having the most beautiful long beaches accross different cities, the middle area of Vietnam unfortunately often receives storms in rainy seasons.
-Therefore, it is better for travellers to be aware and check-in at the good times.
+Having the most beautiful long beaches across different cities, the middle area of Vietnam unfortunately often receives storms in rainy seasons.
+Therefore, it is better for travelers to be aware and check-in at good times.

-Famous for the crazy crowded traffic, you should definitely not riding any bikes, even when you are comfortable with motobikes.
+Famous for the crazy crowded traffic, you should definitely not riding any bikes, even when you are comfortable with motorbikes.
 Here is a list of local transportation to get you around.

 Walking in Hoi An Ancient Town